billba/topical/docs/patterns.md

 class Root extends Topic {

     async onBegin() {
-        await this.context.sendActivity("How can I help you today?");
+        await this.this.send("How can I help you today?");
     }

     async onTurn() {